savirb/savirb/README.md

 ### Hi there 👋

-I am a senior at Sharon High School in Sharon, MA and am interested in computer science.
+I am an incoming freshman at the University of Pennsylvania and am interested in computer science.